ajyoon/weaccidentallyimagine/README.md

 all of the CSS for the site, including media queries for responsive layouts and optimized printing.

-`main/engine/` holds the meat of the poems.
+`main/engine/` contains the mechanisms for the poems.

 `main/engine/texts/` holds all of the source texts for the 32 poems.
 These texts are sometimes used to generate Markov models which drive the text generation for each poem, and sometimes they appear verbatim in the output.